nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements
 - The application should be able to run on any operating systems (OS) with `Java 11` installed.
 - The application should be responsive.
-- The application should be able to hold up to at least 1000 lines in the list without lagging.
+- The application should be able to hold up to at least 100 items in the different lists without lagging.
 - The application should be easy to learn and pick up by reading the User Guide.
 - When using the application, a user with above average typing speed should be able to complete tasks faster as compared to using a mouse.

 ## Glossary

-* *glossary item* - Definition
+* *Any Operating System* - Windows, Linux, Unix, OS-X

 ## Appendix B: Instructions for manual testing

+### Launch and shutdown
+1. Initial launch
+   1. Download the jar file and copy into an empty folder
+   2.
 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}